 - baking sheet - one with edges to contain the bacon drippings and that your cooling rack fits within the sides.

 - paper towels

-- Transfer to the preheated oven and cook for 17 – 20 minutes (keep an eye on it, cooking tiem depends on on the thickness of the bacon and how crispy you like it), turn once after about 12 minutes.
+Oven bake at 200°C for 17 - 20 minutes.
+Cooking time depends on the thickness of the bacon and how crispy you like it.
+Turn once after about 12 minutes.